xtuml/otel2pv/docs/design_notes/DN3_Group_And_Verify/DN3_Group_And_Verify.md

 ```
 The appJSON is arbitrary JSON object that holds the data that the user wants to be passed through the system (this can be updated by the system).

-The `timestamp` field is not used but is passed onto the net stage.
+The `timestamp` field is not used but is passed onto the next stage.

 The `nodeType` field is used to determine if the node has a forward link to it.
 If the node type is in the list of node types that do not have a forward link to them then within the code this node will be assumed to have a forward link to it.